elliotwoods/ofxSquashBuddies/Readme.md

 ofxSquashBuddies is a very low-latency system for transmitting data across a network.

 When transmitting a 4MB image over a dedicated GigE connection, we had __< 1 frame latency__ 30fps, at less than 5% CPU on both sender and receiver.
-1080p YUY or 720p RGBA are both approximately 4MB.
+1080p YUY, 720p RGBA or a Kinect V2 RGB+D+Skeleton frame are all approximately 4MB.

 Why is it so fast?
 ------------------